France to offer free birth control to all women up to 25

 The measure will also include free medical visits about contraception, and will start Jan.
 1, Health Minister Olivier Veran announced on France-2 television.

-Birth control was already free for girls up to 18 years old, but is being expanded to all women up to 25.
+All contraceptive methods were already free for girls up to 18 years old, and that is being expanded to all women up to 25.
+Abortions in France are free for everyone.

 Veran said young women are using contraception less than they used to, and that the main reason is financial.
 He didn’t cite specific data.
 France’s state health care system covers some birth control costs but not all of them.